|10 Dec 2019||added section on Mediums of Exchange|

 - have enough empty housing for 6 times our homeless population, half of which are investment properties

 …which shows, in short, that we have enough resources, so homelessness and poverty should not be a thing in America.
-Our values are just really messed up which is created by the requirements of the monetary system.
+Our values are just really messed up which is created by the requirements of monetary systems.

 Can you name me any country which has eliminated poverty?
 No, you cannot.
 Where is the country with the lowest poverty in the world?
-It is about 3% and it is in one of the Nordic countries.
+It is in one of the Nordic countries and their poverty rate is about 3%.
 Even they cannot end poverty.
-Any economic system which has any non-zero level of poverty is a complete and absolute failure and that is what we are faced with today.
+Any socioeconomic system which has any non-zero level of poverty is a complete and absolute failure and that is what we are faced with today – a complete failure.

 Not Enough Money for Universally Beneficial Projects